 Made and loved this recipe?
 Give it a ⭐️⭐️⭐️⭐️⭐️ rating below.
 Let me know if you have questions about this recipe in the comment section or DM me on Instagram.
 Follow me on Facebook and Pinterest to stay in touch, and don’t forget to subscribe to my newsletter.

-Tomato and butternut squash sauce for pasta
+Tomato and butternut squash sauce

 - 1 tablespoon olive oil